 While SOA and ESB are common models, there are several EAI application types programmed to meet the needs of specific businesses.
 There are five basic types of EAI that streamline different forms of integration, including-

-As one of the original models, point-to-point integration only handles simple interactions between two data sources.
+1. Point-to-Point Integration As one of the original models, point-to-point integration only handles simple interactions between two data sources.
 In this type, a script is used to pull, translate, and transfer information from one application to another.
 While it is possible to handle several systems, the connections may become unmanageable and difficult to maintain.

-Hub-and-spoke integration creates a centralized base that other applications can connect to, much like the hub and spokes of a wheel.
+2. Hub-and-Spoke Integration Hub-and-spoke integration creates a centralized base that other applications can connect to, much like the hub and spokes of a wheel.
 By establishing a database that consolidates all data, the interconnections between subsystems are eliminated.
 Although this simplifies maintenance, software developers must still double-check programming to ensure the information is routed to the correct location.

-Bus integration is an advanced version of the hub-and-spoke model, as it can operate with limited or no human interference.
+3. Bus Integration Bus integration is an advanced version of the hub-and-spoke model, as it can operate with limited or no human interference.
 By using a set of standards and protocols, bus integration enables automatic data transmittance as long as the applications are compliant with the policies.

-Middleware is a software tool that settles between application interfaces and operating systems to translate and support communication.
+4. Middleware Middleware is a software tool that settles between application interfaces and operating systems to translate and support communication.
 This model simplifies consolidating data entries across multiple systems with various scripts and formats.
 The middle location of this tool also gives developers flexibility on how many applications can be connected.
 There are simple versions of middleware that link two or three systems, and more complex cloud-based models that virtually integrate several disparate software.

-Microservice is the standardized architecture of modern cloud-based enterprise applications.
+5. Microservices Microservice is the standardized architecture of modern cloud-based enterprise applications.
 Companies that utilize web-based integration can gather big data by gaining access from internal and external sources through application programming interfaces (APIs).
 These services extend information sharing beyond business lines through complex software development.

 Achieving complete enterprise application integration can optimize communication, reporting efficiency, and data-based analyses.
 However, businesses must first outline their objectives to determine what integration model will enhance their existing systems.